natebarksdale/natebarksdale.github.io/src/content/blog/2009-02-09-containing-multitudes.md

 description: Zadie Smith reflects on the contrasting expectations for artists and politicians in her essay "Speaking in Tongues."
 emoji: 🎭
 tags:
+  - ✍️ Literature
+  - 🌍 Culture
-  - 🎨 Artists
+  - 🤔 Philosophy
-  - 🗳️ Politicians
+  - ⚖️ Choices
 haiku: |
   Voices intertwine,
   Allegiances divide,